niceguy4/ftp_download_large_files/README.md

 Password = 'hunter1'
 ```

-Edit the downloads variable (this is a list of lists) to indicate the name of your local file save and the FTP's file pathname to download the file.
+Edit the downloads variable (this is a list of lists) to indicate the name of your local (your computer) file save and the FTP's file pathname to download the file.
 ```
 downloads = [['How.to.Count.Sand.Grains.as.a.Hobby.S15E59.VHS.mkv', '/files/morefiles/lessfiles/downloads/How.to.Count.Sand.Grains.as.a.Hobby.S15E59.VHS.mkv'],
              ['How.to.Count.Sand.Grains.as.a.Hobby.S15E60.VHS.mkv', '/files/morefiles/lessfiles/downloads/How.to.Count.Sand.Grains.as.a.Hobby.S15E60.VHS.mkv'],